lineality/rust_language_crustacean_learning_modules/0003 Rust: Simple Integration Test.md

 ```

 ## Make 'cli.rs' file in 'tests' directory
-This is your test-file, the file that contains the tests that you write to test your program.
+This is a test-file, a file that contains tests that you write to test your program.
 ```
 $ nano tests/cli.rs
 ```